ballestrimg/dasch_mesh/README.md

 ## Features

-- Convert 3D objects from OBJ format into optimized and lightweight versions.
+- Convert 3D objects from `.obj` format into optimized and lightweight versions.
 - User-friendly interface with a focus on simplicity and ease of use.
 - Modular code structure for better maintainability and future expansion.